ptarmiganlabs/qs-jwt/README.md

 JWTs can be created using various online tools.

-This can be fine during development and testing, but in production scenarious it's not be ideal (should not be accepted - period!) to enter user credentials in some random web page.
+This can be fine during development and testing, but in production scenarious it's not ideal (should not be accepted - period!) to enter user credentials in some random web page.

 If limited to web based JWT tools it is also difficult or impossible to automate creation of JWTs.
 While not a problem for some it may be a showstopper for others, for example if the JWTs are created with short expiry times and/or need to be automatically recreated.